Board Certified, New York City Based, Osteopath Specializing in Spine, Pain and Sports Medicine

 What Does PRP Stand for?

 PRP stands for platelet rich plasma.
 Platelet Rich Plasma injections have proven to be extremely effective when it comes to relieving pain and helping to heal certain types of injuries.
-The growth factors and platelets work to strengthen the tissues and encourage cell reproduction.
-The newly reproduced cells begin to take the place of the damaged cells that no longer function as they should.
-As this process continues, the new cells begin to allow the area to become stronger and more stable.
-The benefits of the growth factors that are included in the mixture include strengthening the cells as they reproduce and encouraging new fibers to be created that support and enhance the healing process.
+Platelets are specialized blood cells involved in repair.
+PRP contains growth factors and other cytokines that stimulate healing of bone and soft tissue.
+These growth factors and cytokines tissue strengthen and stimulate cell reproduction.
+The new cells replacing them cells to allow the area to become stronger and more functional.
+This supports and enhances the natural healing process.

 When Are PRP Injections Used?